-The Bank has also developed an Action Plan for Liquidity Crisis Scenario in adherence to the Law on Credit Institutions and Ordinance No 11 of BNB on Liquidity Management and Supervision.
+The Bank outlines its liquidity management principles in liquidity crisis scenario in its Action Plan in Liquidity Crises Scenario.
 The plan determines the sources of liquidity and the sequence of actions that will be followed, marks the factors that influence the Bank's liquidity and indicates the functions of all managers and staff members involved in the process of liquidity utilization/attraction in liquidity crisis situations.

-The Management of the Bank considers that the Bank maintains adequate liquidity that is more than sufficient to cover the risks it has undertaken.
+The Management of the Bank considers that the Bank maintains adequate liquidity that is more than sufficient to cover all material risks it has undertaken.
 The Bank is self-funded and relies almost entirely on customer deposits to fund its activities.
 The liquidity buffers of the Bank are projected to remain in excess of the levels required according to the budget forecasts and the additional liquidity set aside to cover any unidentified risks or adverse conditions.

 The Bank has sound ILAAP process that demonstrates it has efficient mechanisms and controls for monitoring and management of its liquidity.
-The daily, weekly and monthly reports on liquidity and funding allow every deviation and unfavorable development to be promptly identified and, if necessary, corrective measures to be taken.
+The intraday, daily, weekly and monthly reports on liquidity and funding allow every deviation and unfavorable development to be promptly identified and, if necessary, corrective measures to be taken.
 The ILAAP covers all material risks to liquidity and funding, to which the Bank is exposed, and is aligned with the Bank's strategy.
-At EoY 2019 the amount of the liquidity buffers is well in excess of the regulatory requirements and internal threshold levels and these buffers are composed of high quality liquid assets.
+At EoY 2020, the amount of the liquidity buffers is well in excess of the regulatory requirements and internal threshold levels and these buffers are composed of high-quality liquid assets.
 The composition of the buffers is in line with the Bank's targets and strategy.
 The results from the Bank's liquidity risk stress-testing framework demonstrate quantitatively that it has sufficient liquidity and expected stable cash inflows to meet the possible outflows in these negative scenarios, withstand severe levels of stress and continue to operate in the foreseeable future.